 1/3 peat moss

 Watering is also very important indoors.
-At a sunny window, plants dry out very quickly.
-Plus, containers do dry out quicker anyways.
-You will have to make sure to be able to water regularly, in the heat of summer every day.
+In a sunny window, plants dry out quickly and may require frequent watering.
+Additionally, containers dry out more quickly.
+You will have to make sure to be able to water regularly, every day, in the heat of summer or when using a heat mat in winter.
+Ensure the container has adequate drainage holes so the plants do not sit in water.
+Use room temperature water.

 - Growing hydroponically

-Personally, from our experience, growing indoors is easiest in hydroponics.
-It is a clean solution that provides the plants with all needed nutrients.
+In our experience, growing indoors is easiest with hydroponics.
+A hydroponic system is a clean solution that provides the plants with all the needed nutrients.

-Read more about growing the Kratky hydroponic way, and growing a Tower Garden.
+Find more information by following the links: hydroponic fertilizer, growing the Kratky hydroponic way, high-pressure aeroponics, and growing a Tower Garden.

-Sure, growing in water is not the same as growing food in organic soil, but indoors we do not have any organic soil anyways.
-Still growing tomatoes at home, without any pesticides in a high-quality mineral blend is a great choice.
+Growing in a hydroponic setup is not the same as growing food in organic soil, but indoors, we do not have any organic soil anyway.
+Still growing tomatoes at home, without any pesticides, in a high-quality mineral blend, is a great choice.

 3. Temperature

-Tomatoes like it warm.
-A cooled down indoor room is not the right place for them.
-Even though the sunny window might have a different temperature than the room itself, make sure to measure the temperature.
-For growing tomatoes, you want to have around 17C (62F) at night and 26C (79F) during the day.
+Tomatoes are heat-loving plants that prefer warm conditions.
+A cooled-down indoor room is not the right place for them.
+Even if the sunny window is at a different temperature from the room, measure the temperature.
+Nighttime temperatures can drop very low in the same window due to cold drafts.
+For growing tomatoes, aim for around 17C (62F) at night and 26C (79F) during the day.
+Use an oscillating fan to have good air circulation.

 Grow tomatoes indoors in succession

-This end of August taken picture is a great example of succession indoor tomato planting.
-The first 3 plants are plants that have been started in late winter and grew here all summer, producing lots of fruit.
+This end-of-August picture is a great example of succession indoor tomato planting.
+The first three plants are plants that have been started in late winter and have grown here all summer, producing lots of fruit.
 One has a sucker that will be there after the plant is done with the old fruit.
-I will just cut back the plant and leave the sucker.
-Note: I do prune suckers of the indeterminate varieties (except the dwarf varieties), this is an exception because I can have a new plant from the old root.
-See more about pruning tomatoes here.
+I just cut back the plant and leave the sucker.
+Note: I do prune suckers of the indeterminate varieties (except the dwarf varieties); this is an exception because I can have a new plant from the old root.
+See more about pruning tomato plants here.

-The next 3 plants in the picture are young plants that have been started from cuttings in the summer.
+The next three plants in the picture are young plants started from cuttings in the summer.
 They have fresh fruit growing.
-After that, there is empty space because some of the spring tomatoes were done and I will use the space for new plants.
-I will not start new tomato plants at this point (late summer), but I’ll start greens for winter growing.
+After that, there is an empty space because some of the spring tomatoes have been harvested, and I will use it for new plants.
+I will not start new tomato plants in late summer, but I’ll start greens for winter growing.

-In order to grow tomatoes year round, they need to be planted mid-summer.
-After some experiencing with succession planting it turns out that planting mid-summer and then anew in January/February works great.
-This way the tomatoes start to produce in late fall, after the outdoor tomatoes are done, and again in late spring before the outdoor tomatoes start producing.
+To grow tomatoes in winter, they must be planted in mid-summer.
+After some experience with succession planting, it has become clear that planting mid-summer and then again in January/February works well.
+This way, the tomatoes begin producing in late fall, after the outdoor tomatoes are done, and again in late spring, before the outdoor tomatoes start producing.

-There you have it, a guide on how to grow tomatoes indoors.
+There you have it, a complete guide on how to grow tomatoes indoors.
 It is easy if you can provide good lighting, soil (or hydroponics), and temperatures that tomato plants love.
 Try it and let us know how it goes.
-For us, it really is worth it.
-We harvest lots of yummy tomatoes from our indoor garden every year.
+For us, it really has been worth it.
+We have harvested many tomatoes from our indoor garden.

 We invite you to subscribe to Northern Homestead and follow us on Facebook or Pinterest for the latest updates.